Loan Origination Software Comparison Guidelines 2025

 3. Consider Compliance Readiness

-Regulations such as GDPR, AML (Anti-Money Laundering), and local lending laws vary by region.
+Regulations such as GDPR, AML (Anti-Money Laundering)and local lending laws vary by region.
 The software should:

 • Update automatically to match new legal requirements.